davidthings/spokefpga/docs/_pages/superconference_2019_badge.md

 - `lcd_pattern` - puts a few patterns on the LCD screen.
 Up button configures the LCD, Bottom button clears it, Left adds a grid pattern and Right adds a color block.
 3% FPGA LUT usage.
 - `camera_2_lcd` - connects an MT9V022 or MT9V034 camera to the LCD.
 Up button to start the LCD.
 Left button to connect camera stream to LCD.
 7% FPGA LUT usage

+All these projects reassuringly blink a front LED, they also use SW6 to trigger a configuration process.

+The make files have `make flash` to invoke `tinyprog` to do a download.
+They also have `make boot` which invokes `tinyprog -b` to restart a board in configure mode.

 Supporting these projects, the core source code currently available is as follows:

 - LCD Driver [Documentation]({{site.baseurl}}/lcd)